abhiverse01/simplistics/README.md

 ## 📝 List of Projects

 1. **Password Strength Checker**
-   A tool to check the strength of a password by analyzing various factors like the presence of uppercase letters, lowercase letters, digits, and special characters.
+   A tool to check a password's strength by analysing factors like uppercase letters, lowercase letters, digits, and special characters.
 Provides feedback to users about the strength of their password.

 2. **Library Manager**
    A simple library management system where users can borrow and return books.
 The program tracks available books and allows users to search for books and view their borrowed list.